engineereneskilic/PatikaSQLBootcamp/AnyAll_012/Readme.md

-# DVDRental SQL Queries - README
+# DVDRental SQL Queries - Any All

 ## Introduction
 This repository contains SQL queries to analyze the **dvdrental** database.
 The queries cover various scenarios such as filtering, aggregations, and ranking based on specific criteria.